 - KOC (key opinion consumers): affluent consumers or affluent communities of super consumers.

-If we talk about SEM, we must refer to Baidu.
+If we talk about SEO, we must refer to Baidu.
 Baidu is the largest search engine in China.
-You should know that the Chinese don’t use Google, Bing, or other Western searching engines that you know.
+You should know that the Chinese don’t use Google, Bing, or other Western search engines that you know.
 So if you want to optimize your website, Baidu is the first choice.
-This giant SE has 3 different advertising services:

 856,000 companies are using Baidu marketing now, including those big firms like Cartier, Channel, and Burberry.

-You are a new Market Entrant looking at selling online in China?
+You are a new market entrant that wants to sell in China?

 If you want to know more about Chinese e-commerce and how to do your digital marketing in China, Contact GMA, a digital marketing agency, that specialized in the Chinese digital market, we will be very happy to help you.